Patricia Soltysik: Early life and education

-SLA is born
+Founding of SLA

 On March 5, 1973, Donald DeFreeze escaped from Soledad prison.
 He sought refuge in Oakland with white friends from the Black Cultural Association (BCA), whom he had met earlier while incarcerated at Vacaville Prison.
 Russ Little and Willie Wolfe took him to Soltysik's house in Oakland.
 She had not been part of the prisoner outreach program conducted at Vacaville by UC Berkeley volunteers, so they thought that law enforcement would not look there for DeFreeze.
 DeFreeze lived with Soltysik for several months, and the two became lovers.

 Soltysik and DeFreeze are thought to have co-written the first SLA literature.
 Soltysik and Nancy Ling Perry, another white woman, are considered by some analysts and reporters to have been the main theorists and drivers of the SLA.
 As noted, Soltysik and DeFreeze co-wrote SLA literature.
 DeFreeze has been described as a simple man, and may have been a figurehead.

-Researchers have strongly suggested that he started working as an informant for the Los Angeles Police Department in 1967, and that this was the reason why his probation was extended, although he had been picked up on weapons charges well before he was sentenced to Vacaville prison for 5 years to life.
+Researchers have strongly suggested that he started working as an informant for the Los Angeles Police Department in 1967.
+They believe this is why his probation was extended, although he had been picked up on weapons charges well before he was sentenced to Vacaville prison for 5 years to life.
 He was later transferred to Soledad for good behavior.
 Evidence suggests that DeFreeze acted as an agent provocateur for the LAPD, and had been encouraged to join or catalyze radical activists in the Berkeley area.
 While living in Oakland, he seemed to have ready access to illegal weapons and explosives, and would sell them to radical groups.